PARC Against DARC

 PARC Against DARC is a campaign organisation which launched in May 2024 with the intention of stopping UK Ministry of Defence military plans to build one of three of the United States Space Force Deep Space Advanced Radar Capability (DARC) Radar installations at Cawdor Barracks, Brawdy in Pembrokeshire, west Wales, which are also part of the AUKUS trilateral security partnership between Australia, the United Kingdom, and the United States.
 The Campaign includes some major national organisations such as CND, Stop the War Coalition, Extinction Rebellion UK and The Peace and Justice Project, as well as many local businesses as some of its official supporters.

 The Campaign's predecessor; PARC (Pembrokeshire Against Radar Campaign) was originally set up in 1990 when the US Military attempted to build a similarly located Over-the-horizon radar installation on the Dewisland peninsula then.
 However, the PARC Campaign was so successful and achieved such strong support both locally and nationally that in 1991, the Conservative government were forced to publicly announce cancellation of the project.

 With some of the original PARC campaigners actively involved, the newly rebranded campaign PARC Against DARC held its digital launch in May 2024, with a public launch meeting taking place in Solva, near St Davids the following month in June.

-2024 Campaign Launch
+2024 campaign launch

-Digital Launch
+Digital launch

 On 29 May 2024 PARC Against DARC held their digital launch of the revamped campaign, including their website, crowdfunding campaign, petition and Facebook page.
 The soft launch was covered in several local and national press articles in which the campaign stated that DARC, if built would be "One of the most health-hazardous, tourism-ruining, skyline blighting military installations ever proposed anywhere in the UK."
 Also posing the question: "When did Dewisland, Pembrokeshire or humankind ever vote for the US military to control all of space?"